 You can download a copy of the assessment matrix so you can create your film to meet the criteria.
 MobileMuster will review the submission and a panel of film, environmental and education experts will select the finalist and winners.
-Up to four finalists in the Primary and Secondary school category will be announced on 18 October 2019.

 To help students with their competition entries watch the experts from Vidico share their tips on how to create a great narrative and technical elements for your film.
 We hope these short how to guides will help you create an impressive short film.